pomber/covid19/readme.md

 - [Coronavirus Cases, Deaths, and Recoveries by Country](https://nickmccullum.com/coronavirus-data-by-country/) ([repo](https://github.com/nicholasmccullum/website)) - a blog post with charts that update daily
 - [COVID-19 Best fit evolution](https://github.com/michetonu/covid19-best-fit-evolution) Visualizing the evolution of a best-fit logistic curve over time, showing the difficulty of predicting the number of future cases and deaths
 - [PowerBI-driven COVID-2019 Tracking](https://github.com/andriikopp/powerbi-covid-2019/tree/master): Power BI Desktop dashboard based on JSON data about COVID-2019 spread

+## License

+The code from this repo is MIT licensed.
+The data is under [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19/) terms of use.